Current Position: History>>2004

 Mar.4Linktone started the second IPO wave on March 4

-In 2000, china became the first Chinese Internet company listed on Nasdaq, initiating the first IPO wave for Chinese Internet companies.
+In 2000, china became the first Chinese Internet pany listed on Nasdaq, initiating the first IPO wave for Chinese Internet panies.
 Four years later, Linktone was also listed on NASDAQ, heralding another IPO wave.

 Jul.
 China's WAPI proposal to the ISO was thwarted by the United States in July 2004

-WAPI, known as the Chinese version of Wi-Fi, was expected to become an international standard but failed for all sorts of reasons.
+WAPI, known as the Chinese version of Wi-Fi, was expected to b e an international standard but failed for all sorts of reasons.

 Despite its disappointing ending, the WAPI incident showed China's strong determination to seek for technological innovation and development.